Male hand starts fire with a fire steel, fire striker

 At this point, you may be wondering what is tinder.
 And no, it’s not a dating site.
 Tinder is anything that can easily light.
 If you already know what tinder is, you may need to re-think that in terms of how to use a Ferro rod.

-For example, dry grass, cattail fluff, scraped birch bark, fatwood shavings and so on are excellent sources of tinder.
+For example, dry grass, cattail fluff, scraped birch bark, pine needles, fatwood shavings and so on are excellent sources of good tinder.
 Dryer lint even works well.
 Just remember the word fluffy – the fluffier, the better.
 Remember that your tinder needs to be dry!

 In my tribulations of learning the Ferro rod, I can’t begin to tell you how frustrating it was.
 So, I’ll say it again and again, practice!
 Then practice some more!!
-I promise it gets a lot easier with experience.
+I promise it gets a lot easier with experience and will become second nature.

 A Huge Tip: Vaseline Dipped Cotton Balls